Josue-Crandall/ProjectDemo-FifthYear/README.md

 of posix operating systems.
 As such many of the design chocies were made purely as\
 an opportunity to explore various styles of programming.\
 \
-Note: This is a students learning project, please don't take anything I do here as secure.
+Note: This is a student's learning project, please don't take anything I do here as secure.

 # Table of contents